-85 (2) poses a high probability of any of the following: 86 87 (A) a large number of deaths or serious or long-term disability among humans; or 88 (B) widespread exposure to a biological, chemical, or radiological agent 89 that creates a significant risk of substantial future harm to a large number of 90 people.
-91 (rq) "Quarantine" means the limitation of freedom of movement of persons or animals that 92 have been exposed to a communicable disease or chemical, biological, or radiological 93 agent, for a period of time equal to the longest usual incubation period of the disease or 94 until there is no risk of spreading the chemical, biological, or radiological agent.
+85 (2) poses a high probability of any of the following: 86 (A) a large number of deaths or serious or long-term disability among 87 humans; or 88 (B) widespread exposure to a biological, chemical, or radiological agent 89 that creates a significant risk of substantial future harm to a large number of 90 people.
+91 (Fg) "Quarantine" means the limitation of freedom of movement of persons or animals that 92 have been exposed to a communicable disease or chemical, biological, or radiological 93 agent, for a period of time equal to the longest usual incubation period of the disease or 94 until there is no risk of spreading the chemical, biological, or radiological agent.
 The 95 limitation of movement shall be in such manner as to prevent the spread of a communicable 96 disease or chemical, biological, or radiological agent.
 97 (sr) "Reservation" means all land within the exterior boundaries of the Reservation of the 98 Oneida Nation, as created pursuant to the 1838 Treaty with the Oneida, 7 Stat.
 566, and 99 any lands added thereto pursuant to federal law.
-100 101 (s) "Trial Court" means the Trial Court of the Oneida Nation Judiciary, which is the judicial system that was established by Oneida General Tribal Council resolution GTC-01- 101 07-13-B, and then later authorized to administer the judicial authorities and responsibilities 103 of the Nation by Oneida General Tribal Council resolution GTC-03-19-17-A. 104 (t) "Vital resources" means food, water, equipment, sand, wood, or other materials 105 obtained for the protection of life, property, and/or the environment during a proclaimed 106 emergency.
-107 108 302.4.
+100 (s) "Trial Court" means the Trial Court of the Oneida Nation Judiciary, which is the 101 judicial system that was established by Oneida General Tribal Council resolution GTC-01- 102 07-13-B, and then later authorized to administer the judicial authorities and responsibilities 103 of the Nation by Oneida General Tribal Council resolution GTC-03-19-17-A. 104 (t) "Vital resources" means food, water, equipment, sand, wood, or other materials 105 obtained for the protection of life, property, and/or the environment during a proclaimed 106 emergency.
+107 202 4 E Managarat Danastan and 108 302.4.
 Emergency Management Department 109 302.4-1.
-The Emergency Management Department shall be responsible for planning and 110 coordinating the response to a disaster or emergency that occurs within the boundaries of the 111 Reservation.
-112 302.4-2.
+The Emergency Management Department shall be responsible for planning and 110 111 coordinating the response to a disaster or emergency that occurs within the boundaries of the Reservation.
+111 302.4-2.
 Authority of the Director.
-The Director shall be responsible for coordinating and 113 planning the operational response to an emergency and is hereby empowered to: 114 115 (a) organize and coordinate efforts of the emergency management network of the Nation;(b) implement the Emergency Response Plan as adopted by the Oneida Business 116 Committee; 117 (c) facilitate coordination and cooperation between entities and resolve questions that may 118 arise among them; 119 (d) incorporate the HSPD 5 which requires all federal, state, local, and tribal governments 120 to administer the best practices contained in the NIMS; 121 (e) coordinate the development and implementation of the NIMS within the Nation; 122 (f) ensure that the following occurs: 123 (1) an Emergency Response Plan is developed and maintained, and includes 124 training provisions for applicable personnel; 125 (2) emergency resources, equipment, and communications systems are developed, 126 procured, supplied, inventoried, and accounted for; 127 128 (g) establish the line of authority as recorded in the Emergency Response Plan as adopted 120 by the Oneida Business Committee; and 129 130
+The Director shall be responsible for coordinating and 113 planning the operational response to an emergency and is hereby empowered to: 113 (a) organize and coordinate efforts of the emergency management network of the Nation; 115 (a) organize and coordinate errorts of the emergency management network of the Nation, (b) implement the Emergency Response Plan as adopted by the Oneida Business 116 Committee; 117 (c) facilitate coordination and cooperation between entities and resolve questions that may 118 arise among them; 119 (d) incorporate the HSPD 5 which requires all federal, state, local, and tribal governments 120 to administer the best practices contained in the NIMS; 121 (e) coordinate the development and implementation of the NIMS within the Nation; 122 (f) ensure that the following occurs: 123 (1) an Emergency Response Plan is developed and maintained, and includes 124 training provisions for applicable personnel; 125 (2) emergency resources, equipment, and communications systems are developed, 126 procured, supplied, inventoried, and accounted for; 127 (g) establish the line of authority as recorded in the Emergency Response Plan as adopted 128 120 by the Uneida Business Committee; and 129 by the Oneida Business Committee; and (h) enter into mutual aid and service agreements with tribal, local, state, and federal governments, subject to Oneida Business Committee approval.